jorol/processing-marc/get_records.md

 Z39.50 is a standard ([ANSI/NISO Z39.50-2003](https://www.loc.gov/z3950/agency/Z39-50-2003.pdf)) that defines a client/server based service and protocol for information retrieval.
 Like MARC 21 Z39.50 has a quite long history ([Lynch, 1997](http://www.dlib.org/dlib/april97/04lynch.html)) and is maintained by Library of Congress.

-Many libraries offer access to their Online Public Access Catalogues (OAPC) via Z39.50 server, e.g. [Library of Congress](https://www.loc.gov/z3950/lcserver.html) or [ZDB](https://www.zeitschriftendatenbank.de/services/schnittstellen/z3950/target-profile/).
+Many libraries offer access to their Online Public Access Catalogues (OAPC) via Z39.50 servers, e.g. [Library of Congress](https://www.loc.gov/z3950/lcserver.html) or [KOBV](https://www.kobv.de/services/recherche/z39-50/).

 To retrieve data from Z39.50 servers you need a client software like `yaz-client` from [Index Data](https://www.indexdata.com/), which is part of the free open source toolkit "[YAZ](https://www.indexdata.com/resources/software/yaz/)":